monte-carlo-data/sna-artemis-agent/app/README-app.md

   - Grant access to the external access integration.
   - Launch the application
 - Click "Update Token":
   - Enter the Key ID and Secret you got from Monte Carlo and click on "Update Token".
+To learn more about how to generate a Monte Carlo key, see here: https://docs.getmontecarlo.com/docs/sna-agent-deployment.
   - This will save the credentials in a Snowflake secret and start the Snowpark Container Service used by the application.
 - Click on "Container Status", it will take a few minutes for the container to be available.
 - Once the container status is "Ready", the agent is ready to be used.
 - You can use the "Reachability Test" button to check connectivity with Monte Carlo cloud services using the provided credentials.

+The docs found here demonstrates this process with screenshots and other details: https://docs.getmontecarlo.com/docs/sna-agent-deployment.

 ## Usage Snippets
 ### Restart the Service: